IntersectAustralia/hcsvlab-docs/Galaxy.md

     debug = False
     use_interactive = False

 Install Postgres, create a Postgres user called "galaxy" and create a database called "galaxy".
+If you need guidance on this see [Install Postgres](Postgres.md)

 Configure Galaxy to use Postgres - edit `~/galaxy-dist/universe_wsgi.ini` and uncomment the `database_connection` configuration.
 Modify it for your postgres settings.
 This should be something like: